Have You Met Rutgers-Newark?

 Todd R. Clear

-Dr. Todd R. Clear is provost of Rutgers University—Newark.
+Dr. Todd R. Clear returned to the faculty of the School of Criminal Justice after serving as provost of Rutgers University—Newark for two years.
 Previously he served as interim chancellor of RU-N and dean of the School of Criminal Justice.

 Clear began his career in academia in 1973 with a faculty appointment at the State University of New York at Albany.
 Other teaching posts included DePaul University, Ball State University, Rutgers School of Criminal Justice, Florida State University, and John Jay College of Criminal Justice.

 An advocate of effectiveness-based policy, Clear's research interests also include community justice, correctional classification, intermediate sanctions, and sentencing policy.
 He is the recipient of many awards, including those of the American Society of Criminology, the Academy of Criminal Justice Sciences, The Rockefeller School of Public Policy, the American Probation and Parole Association, the American Correctional Association, and the International Community Corrections Association.
 In May 2011, Clear was elected Fellow of the American Society of Criminology.